 Ford, Honda, BMW and Volkswagen have reached an agreement with the California Air Resources Board to implement tougher fleet wide fuel economy standards by 2026, going against the Trump administration’s plan to freeze the regulations.

-The deal aims to increase the average fuel economy of automakers’ new vehicle fleets to just under 50 mpg by 2026.
-The Trump administration previously indicated that it would aim for a fleet wide average of 37 MPG 2026, a goal that it sees as more realistic for automakers and also good for business, requiring less investment.
+The deal aims to increase the average fuel economy of automakers’ new vehicle fleets to 36 mpg by 2025.
+The Trump administration previously indicated that it would aim for a fleet wide average of 30 mpg by 2025, a goal that it sees as more realistic for automakers and also good for business, requiring less investment.

 This new deal between California and the four automakers will only come into effect if the Trump administration follows through on its plan to re-write the current, Obama-era fuel economy roadmap.

 California Gov. Gavin Newsom said he expects more automakers apart from Honda, Ford, BMW and VW to sign on in the next little while as well.